Sidlauskas-Collective/Doc/README.md

 # Doc
-Support the creation of an artificial intelligence to aid in one-on-one education that is consistent with the ethos of the Sidlauskas Collective
+Support the creation of an artificial intelligence to support individualized education that is consistent with the ethos of Doctor Agatha Sidlauskas and the Sidlauskas Collective